ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

   oarsub -l gpu=1 -I
   ```
   Even if the node has several GPUs, this reservation will only be able to access a single one.
 It's a good practice if you only need one GPU: other users will be able to run jobs on the same node to access the other GPUs.
 Of course, if you need all GPUs of a node, you have the option to reserve the entire node which includes all its GPUs.
-- To reserve several GPUs and ensure they are located in a single node, make sure to specify host=1:
+- To reserve several GPUs and ensure they are located in a single node, make sure to specify `host=1`:
   ```
   oarsub -l host=1/gpu=2 -I
   ```

 - To reserve on a specific cluster use `-p` option.
 On Nantes site, we have 2 clusters `econome` and `ecotype`. **Warning** `ecotype` cluster is down.
 - To reserve a specific device, like a GPU.
-Available only on sites like Lyon, Lille, Grenble and Nancy.
+[Sites where GPUs are available].
 Here we reserve 1 GPU:
   ```bash
   oarsub -l gpu=1 -I
   ```